What is a marginal tax rate?

 Key takeaways

-• In the US, higher incomes are taxed federally at higher rates.
+• In the US, higher incomes are taxed federally at higher rates; this is known as a progressive tax system.

-• The marginal tax rate determines the percentage of taxes owed for each additional dollar that falls within progressing tiers of tax rates.
+• The marginal tax rate determines the percentage of taxes owed for each additional dollar that falls within the tax bracket associated with that rate.

-• An effective tax rate is the percentage of your income owed to the IRS.
+• An effective tax rate is the percentage of your total income that you owe taxes on.

 Maybe you've heard the more you earn, the more you get taxed.
 It's true.
 What's not true: that getting a raise could bump you into a new tax bracket and lead to you being taxed so much that your income is effectively lower than before.
 That's because not all of your income is subject to the same tax rate.

-Here's a glimpse at the marginal tax rate and how it works to progressively tax brackets of income as they rise.
+Here's a glimpse at the marginal tax rate and how it differs from the effective tax rate.

 What is a marginal tax rate?

 A marginal tax rate is the percentage at which your last dollar of taxable income is taxed.
 It's important to note it's not every dollar—just the last one.
-In a marginal tax rate system, other dollars are likely taxed at different rates.
+In a progressive tax system, other dollars are likely taxed at different rates.
 If that sounds confusing, let's break things down.

-Marginal tax rates rely on tax brackets, or income ranges assigned to particular tax percentages.
+Marginal tax rates are assigned to tax brackets, or taxable income ranges.
 When you hear your tax bracket is a certain percentage, it can be easy to assume that means that your entire income is taxed at that rate.

-But in a marginal tax rate system, your income is taxed differently depending on what you make each year.
-In a progressive marginal tax rate system, like the US uses, the first dollars you earn are very likely taxed at a lower rate than later ones, which means you're unlikely to actually pay the exact rate listed on your tax bracket for all of your dollars.
+In a progressive tax system, like the US uses, the first dollars you earn are very likely taxed at a lower rate than later ones, which means you're unlikely to actually pay the exact rate listed on your tax bracket for all of your dollars.
 We'll touch on how to calculate the amount you actually pay—your effective tax rate—later on.

 Fidelity Smart Money